monyedavid/TicketingService/README.md

 This repository contains the solution to the FliqPay senior software engineering [test](https://docs.google.com/document/d/1sz_g5McxhBRze_VfK0QNWeN7J4BRuZzh0KZU6_bGyKo/edit)
 <br>

-Built with typescript, typeorm & graphql, this solution uses web-sockets, redis, & graphql subscriptions to create and comment on tickets in real time
+Built with express, typescript, typeorm, graphql & mongodb, this solution uses web-sockets, redis, & graphql subscriptions to create and comment on tickets in real time.

+Sessions + JWT are used for authentication, and most queries in the [docs](https://documenter.getpostman.com/view/10077490/T17NZjAq?version=latest), require an authenticated user.
+Sessions handles all auth requests so there is no need to attach tokens to headers.

 # Project Documentation